aadilmallick/my-notes-docusaurus/docs/linux/03-linux-guide.md

 ```
 kill <pid>
 ```

+You also have these flags available at your disposal:

 - `kill -9 <pid>`: ungracefully kills a process via a `SIGKILL` signal, specified by the process id
 - `kill -l`: see options for the `kill` command